jhennies/amst/README.md

 ### Main parameters

-The main parameters are supplied arguments to the amst_align() function.
+The main parameters are supplied as arguments to the amst_align() function.

     amst_align(